Skip to content

 Parasitic model of a resistor modelling the resistance in parallel with an inductor which is then in series with a capacitor.

-ERROR: fig-parasitic-model-of-resistor-parallel-rc-series-l REF NOT FOUND shows another model which is popular as it models the resistance in parallel with the end cap capacitance and this in series with the lead inductance4.
+This is a placeholder for the reference: parasitic-model-of-resistor-parallel-rc-series-l shows another model which is popular as it models the resistance in parallel with the end cap capacitance and this in series with the lead inductance4.

 Parasitic model of a resistor modelling the resistance in parallel with the end cap capacitance and that in series with the lead inductance.